Fold (FLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fold Historical Price

-According to the latest data gathered on Fold live price page, the current price of Fold is 0.00100952USD.
-The circulating supply of Fold(FLD) is 1.12B FLD , giving it a market capitalization of $1.13M.
+According to the latest data gathered on Fold live price page, the current price of Fold is 0.00115219USD.
+The circulating supply of Fold(FLD) is 1.13B FLD , giving it a market capitalization of $1.30M.

 The Fold Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.